pvgenuchten/training-gitops-sdi/docker/README.md

 This project contains the configuration of a typical SDI setup

-The hub infrastructure is based on docker-compose, internally using traefic, terria, mapserver, pycsw, postgres/sqlite
+The hub infrastructure is based on Docker Compose, internally using Traefik, TerriaJS, MapServer, pycsw, PostgreSQL/SQLite

 ---

 ## Getting started

-This setup assumes a local computer or Virtual machine, with docker and installed
+This setup assumes a local computer or Virtual machine, with Docker installed

 ### Environment